William Hope Harvey

-William Hope "Coin" Harvey (August 16, 1851 - February 11, 1936) was an American lawyer, author, politician, and health resort owner best remembered as a prominent public intellectual advancing the idea of monetary bimetallism.
-His enthusiasm for the use of silver as legal tender was later incorporated into the platforms of both the People's Party and the Democratic Party in the early 1890s.
-Harvey was also the founder of the short-lived Liberty Party and that party's nominee for President of the United States in 1932.
+William Hope "Coin" Harvey (August 16, 1851 - February 11, 1936) was an American author, activist, and health resort owner.
+After the Panic of 1893 began, he became a prominent advocate of bimetallism and authored the 1894 pamphlet Coin's Financial School, the most popular bimetallist writing which sold about a million copies and made him nationally known as "Coin" Harvey.
+He was a prominent member of the Populist Party and, after his ally William Jennings Bryan won the presidential nomination at the 1896 Democratic National Convention, the Democratic Party.
+He largely retired from politics after Bryan was defeated in the 1900 presidential election and came to Arkansas, where he founded the health resort Monte Ne.
+After Monte Ne declined, he founded the Ozark Trail Association and also gained national attention for attempting to build a pyramid.
+After the Great Depression began, Harvey founded the short-lived Liberty Party and ran in the 1932 presidential election.

 Biography

 Early years

 William Hope Harvey was born on August 16, 1851, on a farm near the small town of Buffalo, Virginia (later West Virginia).
 He was the fifth of six children born to Robert and Anna Harvey.
 His father, Robert Trigg Harvey, was a Virginian of Scottish and English ancestry, and his mother, who had Virginian ancestors traceable to colonial times, was descended from French ancestors who had long since peopled the territory around nearby Gallipolis, Ohio.

 Harvey attended the Buffalo Academy from 1865 to 1867 after receiving his education in the neighborhood public schools.
 At the end of his time there, still just 16 years old, he taught school for three months before enrolling at Marshall College in Guyandotte, Virginia.
 He remained there only three months before leaving to briefly teach school again.
 This ended his formal education, although he continued to study law, ultimately managing to gain admission to the West Virginia state bar.